zzybluebell/tp/docs/UserGuide.md

 ### 10. Editing a member : `edit -mem/`

-Edit different fields in a member's profile, where the member is specified by member ID.
+Edits different fields in a member's profile, where the member is specified by member ID.

 **Note :** #10 only deals with editing member details.
 If a member's transactions need to be edited, refer to #13 below.